kyoduke/dijkstra_visualizer/docs/how_to_use.md

 1. Make sure you have Python and Pygame installed on your system
 2. Run the application with the command: `python dijkstra_visualizer.py`
+3. A welcome screen will appear with an explanation of the application and instructions
+4. Click the "Start Application" button to proceed to the main visualization screen
-3. The application will open a window with a grid and control buttons at the bottom
+5. The main application will open with a grid and control buttons at the bottom

 ## Interface Elements

 The interface consists of:

+### Welcome Screen
+- An informative welcome screen with:
+  - Title and brief description
+  - Instructions on how to use the application
+  - Color legend explaining what each color represents
+  - "Start Application" button to proceed to the main visualization

+### Main Visualization Screen
 - A grid area representing the coal mine
 - Three control buttons at the bottom:
   - **Start Algorithm**: Begins the pathfinding visualization